leangjia/blender_docs/manual/scene_layout/collections/collections.rst

    If the object belongs to more one collection a pop-up lets you select the collection and an option to remove it from all collections.
-Remove from All Unlinked Collections :kbd:`Shift-Ctrl-Alt-G` Remove the selected objects from all collection not used in a scene.
+Remove from All Unlinked Collections :kbd:`Shift-Ctrl-Alt-G` Remove the selected objects from all collections not used in a scene.
 Add Selected to Active Collection :kbd:`Shift-Ctrl-G` Adds the selected objects to the collections to which the active object belongs.
 Remove Selected from Active Collection :kbd:`Shift-Alt-G`